gridhead/sysmon/README.md

 ### Sensors and Thermal Overview [Maroon]
 ![](pictures/sensinfo.png)

-## Using the script
-1. Install and upgrade virtualenv if not already done by executing `pip3 install virtualenv --user`.
-2. Clone the repository on your local drive and make it your current working directory.
-3. Create a virtual environment by executing `virtualenv venv`.
-4. Activate the virtual environment by executing `source venv/bin/activate`.
-5. Install all dependencies for the project by executing `pip3 install -r requirements.txt`.
-6. Run the project server by executing `python3 main.py`.
-7. Take a note of the computer's IP address and make sure that it is reachable.
-8. Visit `http://<YOUR-IP-ADDRESS>:9696/primary` from the other device (or `http://localhost:9696/primary` on the same PC).
-9. Take a look at the different themes available, refresh the monitor or print reports when needed.
-10. Select processes to open up modals - `TERMINATE`, `KILL`, `SUSPEND` and `RESUME` processes at will.
-11. When done tinkering, deactivate the virtual environment by executing `deactivate`.
-12. Give stars to the repository if it was helpful.

 ## To-do
 - [X] Write driver code and endpoint access code for **Processor** page